Are you new to grant writing for nonprofits?

 Are you a founder starting the grant writing journey to increase funding for your organization?
 Maybe you are a development director searching for ways to raise capital dollars, buy a new piece of equipment, or fully fund your overhead.

 Funding For Good has been involved with the nonprofit grant writing journey for over 23 years.
 We have been where you are.
 We understand the difficulties with lack of time and resources to grow a nonprofit business.
-As a result, we write blogs, create YouTube Channel videos, provide a Free Stuff page with downloadable templates, and field questions on our Facebook page.
+As a result, we write blogs, create YouTube Channel videos, and provide a Free Stuff page with downloadable templates.
 In this way we hope to provide as much free guidance as possible for grant writers in all stages of development.

 Where do you find foundations that want to fund you?
 How much funding should you request?
 What type of documents do you need in-hand to begin?
 Should you start writing grants, and if so, when, for how much, why and to whom?

 It might surprise you to know that many nonprofits do not, and never will, apply for grant funding.
 So, the short answer to the question about if you should write grants is, it depends on your organization and your current and projected needs.

 Grants exist in the nonprofit world for a reason.
 There are some ideal times to write grants and start the grant writing journey.
 You’ll need to determine what is a good fit for your programs/projects.
 It’s important to consider your time availability to apply for and manage grants, and your desire to implement additional diversified funding streams to your budget.